Elevating Compassion Care

 The top two reasons people move from their homes are medication errors and falls.
 Insurance companies may be more likely to cover home modifications and medication management devices that are designed to prevent these two situations.
 Waivers and private pay are other ways to obtain home adaptations or devices, and some vendors offer a “try before you buy” policy.

 Innovations to support seniors’ independence and peace of mind for their caregivers.

-Medication management systems There are many different medication reminders and dispensing systems: From a simple flip-top dispenser to a lockable electronic dispenser that can give alerts to both the person taking the meds and to his/her remote caregiver.
+Medication management systems There are many different kinds of medication reminders and dispensing systems: From a simple flip-top dispenser to a lockable electronic dispenser that can give alerts to both the person taking the meds and to his/her remote caregiver.

-Fall prevention innovations Easy to install lighting, with or without motion detection, can be affordable and very effective.
+Fall prevention innovations Easy to install lighting, with or without motion detection, can be affordable and also very effective.
 The adhesive-backed LED motion lights can easily mark a trail to the bathroom at night and provide a safe path.
-Other strategically placed night lights or touch lamps also help to avoid falls.
+Other strategically placed night lights or touch lamps can also help to avoid falls.

 Grab bars systems In the bathroom, grab bars can be installed according to the user’s mobility needs.
 Newer models incorporate towel bars and toilet paper dispensers.
 Note: It’s important to consult your physical therapist when installing grab bars.
 Non-skid flooring is another great way to help prevent bathroom falls.

 Wearable pendants or watches There is a variety of these on the market.
 They can detect falls automatically or be triggered to summon help if a fall occurs.
 In addition, there is now a wearable (but not noticeable) tracking device that inserts into a shoe or boot so that someone who tends to wander can be located using GPS technology.